 Under FDA's traditional interpretation of the Hatch-Waxman Amendments, multiple 30-month stays have been possible.
 Submission of newly issued patents after an ANDA application has been filed with FDA has required the appropriate certification and notice to the NDA holder and patent owner with the possibility of a 30-month stay if patent infringement litigation resulted.
-As a result, there have been a number of instances in which delays in ANDA approval have exceeded 30-months.
+As a result, there have been a number of instances where there has been more than a single 30-month stay.
+These include paroxetine hydrochloride (Paxil) and gabapentin (Neurontin).